 - The strangler fig is a plant that has adapted to the lower amounts of sunlight that reach the rainforest under layers.
 When birds eat the tree’s fruit, they spread seeds through waste and by dropping them on the branches of higher trees.
 This plant is able to take root on the host tree branch, drop a long root to the ground, and eventually “strangles” the host tree as it grows, by taking over its sunlight.

-- Fungus is the most common plant life at the ground level, because fungus is able to thrive in dark, moist areas.
+The fungus is the most common plant life at the ground level because the fungus is able to thrive in dark, moist areas.
 It is often found all over the ground layer, near decaying organic matter and on trees.

 Animals of the Tropical Rainforest